agnesATcartoDB/blog/_posts/2014-09-16-dev-interviews-azavea.md

 Initially, it was a recommendation from a colleague.
 I’ve been working with JavaScript mapping libraries since around 2006, and was always hosting my own data in one form or another.
 Now I rely on CartoDB to handle the data storage and pull it into my applications via the API.
 The flexibility of pulling tiles that are pre-rendered and designed or pulling GeoJSON and working with it client-side is really great.

-### What other geospatial technologies do you use, and how does them compare to the CartoDB Platform?
+### What other geospatial technologies do you use, and how do they compare to the CartoDB platform?

 I started working in GIS in an ESRI shop, so all of the Arc software is my background.
 I am comfortable with their desktop software as well as the web services and web servers.
 Today, I pretty much use QGIS, PostGIS, TileMill, and CartoDB.